 The APM PMQ qualification is rapidly growing in popularity, and in combination with the Prince2 qualification is said to give project managers the complete package of skills required to be excellent project managers.
-The key difference between the two qualifications is that whilst Prince2 teaches ‘hard skills’ such as methodology, frameworks, planning tools and software tools for project management, part of the APM PMQ course focusses on the ‘soft skills’ that project managers also need if they are to do an outstanding job.
+The key difference between the two qualifications is that whilst Prince2 teaches ‘hard skills’ such as methodology, frameworks, planning tools and software tools for project management, part of the APM PMQ course (previously know as the APMP) focuses on the ‘soft skills’ that project managers also need if they are to do an outstanding job.

 ‘Soft skills’ are frequently the subject of debate in the project management world, with many claiming they are too ‘woolly’ and undefinable to really be a quality in a project manager.
 Others say they are critical to the success of a project.
 Whether you believe soft skills can be measured or not, there is no doubt that some are absolutely vital to a project management professional.